-Forged gas certificates, Pensioners left without heating for weeks, children unable to stay in their homes, pipes left leaking for weeks, failed appointments, missed safety inspections, are just some of the allegations made by tenants and Councillors about P & R Installation Company Ltd (P & R).
-Others are double payments and overcharging.
+Forged gas certificates, issues with non compliance of gas safety certificates, fire safety; pensioners left without heating for weeks, children unable to stay in their homes, pipes left leaking for weeks, failed appointments, missed safety inspections, are just some of the allegations made by tenants and Councillors about P & R Installation Company Ltd (P & R).
+Others are double payments , overcharging and potentially fraud.
 This is a company who won a £27 million pound five year contract with East Kent Housing (EKH) back in April 2017 and yet nothing appears to being done to prevent these payments according to well placed sources.

 P & R officially started at 5pm on Friday 31 March 2017, providing central heating, emergency 24/7 gas and hot water repairs to over 17,000 council homes across Canterbury, Dover, Folkestone & Hythe and Thanet, otherwise known as East Kent Housing.